Nadars – Establishment of Petai Concept (Secured warehouses for trading goods)

 This can be seen from establishment of Pettais (Secured warehouses for trading goods) for strengthening the trade activities.
 Even several Hindu Nadars in Madurai and Kamraj district organise their marriage functions similar to simplified Church marriages.

-The Hindu Nadar settlements around Sivakasi, Sattur, Kovilpatti, Thiruthangal, Thirumangalam, Arrupukottai, Virudhunagar, Mamsapuram, Thalavaipuram are likely to have been established parallel to the developments of Christian Nadar settlements in Tirunelveli and Kanyakumari district.
+The Hindu Nadar settlements around Sivakasi, Sattur, Kovilpatti, Thiruthangal, Thirumangalam, Arrupukottai, Virudhunagar, Mamsapuram, Thalavaipuram are likely to have been established parallel to the developments of Christian Nadar settlements in Tirunelveli and Kanyakumari district find out here.
 The concept of setting up of Mahamais for group contribution (Self tax on trade activities to provide for setting up and maintaining Institutions and Temples) by Nadar groups is the most remarkable decision by our ancestors which definitely must have been learnt from the influence of Missionary services.

 Mercantilism and Christianity played crucial roles in facilitating upward mobility of NADARS.